Saxton, Pennsylvania: Geography

-Saxton is located in northwestern Bedford County at (40.214584, -78.245241), at the northern edge of an area known as the Broad Top in the Appalachian Mountains.
-Saxton is located in Woodcock Valley, along the Raystown Branch of the Juniata River.
-Known as "The River" locally, it supplies the town with a secondary source of drinking water.
-It flows into Raystown Lake just north of town.
+Saxton is located in northwestern Bedford County at (40.214584, -78.245241), at the western edge of an area known as the Broad Top in the Appalachian Mountains.
+Saxton is located in Woodcock Valley, along the east bank of the Raystown Branch of the Juniata River.
+It flows into Raystown Lake, which begins roughly one mile north of the borough.
 Saxton Mountain is a small, sharp ridge which rises above the town to the east, behind which is the Broad Top plateau.
-Approximately mile to the west of Saxton is Tussey Mountain, which runs south to north.
+Approximately two miles to the west of Saxton is Tussey Mountain, which runs south to north.

 Saxton is bordered to the west by the unincorporated community of Stonerstown.
 Pennsylvania Route 913 passes through Saxton, leading west through Stonerstown and across the Raystown Branch to end at Pennsylvania Route 26, and leading east to Broad Top City atop the plateau.
 Via PA-26, it is 22 mi south to Everett and 27 mi north to Huntingdon.

 According to the United States Census Bureau, Saxton has a total area of 1.05 km2, all land.